plotly/plotly.py/doc/python/map-configuration.md

 ### Disabling Base Maps

-In certain cases, such as large scale choropleth maps the default physical map is distracting.
+In certain cases, such as large scale [choropleth maps](/python/choropleth-maps/), the default physical map can be distracting.
 In this case the `layout.geo.visible` attribute can be set to `False` to hide all base map attributes except those which are explicitly set to true.
 For example in the following map we hide all physical features except rivers and lakes, neither of which are shown by default:

 ```python
 import plotly.graph_objects as go